SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 	![Calibration page](assets/img/quick_calibrate.png)

 	Please note: Each time you turn your trackers on, they will need to perform this calibration.
-Make sure to leave them on a flat surface after turning them on each time you want to use the trackers!
+Make sure to leave them on a flat surface after turning them on each time you want to use your trackers!

 1. Once calibration is complete, click **Continue** to continue.